-The SMF may use DNN Selection Mode when deciding whether to retrieve the Session Management Subscription data e.g. in case the (DNN, S-NSSAI) is not explicitly subscribed, the SMF may use local configuration instead of Session Management Subscription data.
+The SMF may use DNN Selection Mode when deciding whether to retrieve the Session Management Subscription data e.g. in case the (DNN, S-NSSAI of HPLMN) is not explicitly subscribed, the SMF may use local configuration instead of Session Management Subscription data.